[?] Subscribe To This Site

 A good indoor temperature in your home is 68 - 72 degrees.
 Keeping moisture levels at less than 40% is ideal.

-Invest in a good dehumidifier for your basement.
-Empty and wipe clean on a regular basis to kill-black-mold from starting.
+Empty and wipe clean on a regular basis to kill-black-mold from starting in the machine.

 Watch for sweating pipes in the basement.